lbuk/brownfieldgrids/README.md

 devtools::install_github("lbuk/brownfieldgrids")
 library(brownfieldgrids)
 ```
-If you have any problems with the package (e.g. installation) then email me at liam.bolton.17@ucl.ac.uk or post on the Github Issues page.
+If you have any problems with the package (e.g. installation) then email me at liam.bolton.17@ucl.ac.uk or post on the Issues page of the repository.

 ## Usage
 Check out the package functions.